ban-epfl/QWO/README.md

 # QWO: Speeding Up Permutation-Based Causal Discovery in LiGAMs

 In this project, you can find the official codes of the paper titled "QWO: Speeding Up Permutation-Based Causal Discovery in LiGAMs" and instructions on how to run them.
 The codes are in python.
-Also you can play with code for small experiments via the this [colab notebook](https://colab.research.google.com/drive/1fJv34nxoCOXKDJj6xuTfvrekQ-0AhuqA?usp=sharing).
+Also you can play with code for your experiments via this [colab notebook](https://colab.research.google.com/drive/1fJv34nxoCOXKDJj6xuTfvrekQ-0AhuqA?usp=sharing).

 ## Requirements